Our vision:

 Online Application

-Fill out and sign the permit form.
+Fill out the online application and sign the permit form.

 Attach the signed form to your online application.